intershop/iom-project-archetype/README.md

 ## Maven Repository

 The URL of the Maven repository, providing the IOM build artifacts, is unique for your project.
-You have to adapt *pom.xml* in your project and additionally you have to make sure, that you can access the repository locally in order to build your IOM project locally.
+You have to adapt *pom.xml* in your project.
 In file *pom.xml* the URL of the repository with ID *iom-maven-artifacts* has to be replaced with the URL of the according Maven repository of your *Azure DevOps Environment*.

 1. Login into Azure DevOps Environment
 2. Open Artifacts in left menu